Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

-# Change credentials on ServerTech PDUs
+# Change Credentials on ServerTech PDUs
 This procedure changes password used by the `admn` user on ServerTech PDUs.
 Either a single PDU can be updated to a new credential, or update all ServerTech PDUs in the system to the same global credentials.

-**Note:** This procedure does not update the default credentials that RTS uses for new ServerTech PDUs added to a system.
-To change the default credentials follow the [Update default ServerTech PDU credentials used by the Redfish Translation Service](Update_default_ServerTech_PDU_credentials_used_by_the_Redfish_Translation_Service.md) procedure.
+**NOTE:** This procedure does not update the default credentials that RTS uses for new ServerTech PDUs added to a system.
+To change the default credentials, follow the [Update default ServerTech PDU Credentials used by the Redfish Translation Service](Update_Default_ServerTech_PDU_Credentials_used_by_the_Redfish_Translation_Service.md) procedure.

 ## Prerequisites
 -   The Cray command line interface \(CLI\) tool is initialized and configured on the system.